-As a participant in the program, the Advanced Diploma in Managing Workplace Diversity and Inclusion prepares you to lead the efforts of private and public employers seeking to leverage the diversity of employees and customers.
-The courses in this program will be highly interactive and will provide the essential history of diversity as it moved from compliance to inclusion.
-The design, barriers, and benefits of diversity initiatives will be discussed, explored, and challenged, helping you to understand how to be a strategic influence in an organization.
-The Diploma will introduce best practices in the field and will present the role and competencies of an effective diversity practitioner.
+As a participant in the Diploma in Managing Workplace Diversity and Inclusion, you will become prepared to lead the efforts of private and public employers seeking to leverage the diversity of employees and customers.
+The courses in this program are highly interactive and provide the essential history of diversity as it moved from compliance to inclusion.
+The design, barriers, and benefits of diversity initiatives are discussed, explored, and challenged, helping you to understand how to be a strategic influence in an organization.
+The Diploma introduces best practices in the field and presents the role and competencies of an effective diversity practitioner.

 - The skill set to act as adviser to executive management on diversity and inclusion strategies, progress, and compliance

 - The ability to investigate and resolve complaints of discrimination

 - The knowledge to assess a workplace for barriers and challenges that impede diversity and inclusion and for strengths in place that can help

 - The ability to plan and implement training programs and other initiatives that are designed to accomplish diversity and inclusion goals and objectives

 - The ability to communicate the diversity and inclusion assessment, plan, and status of goal attainment